4 Weeks Pregnancy – Symptoms, Baby Development, and Tips!

 Signs Of Pregnancy At 4 Weeks: A Quick Checklist To Get You Sailing When 4 Weeks Pregnant:

 1. It’s important to take time for yourself as well as for your partner!
-This time helps you get through this major milestone.
+This time help you get through this major milestone.
 Spend time reflecting on emotions.
-Try writing your emotions down in a journal or try writing a letter to your future self.
+Try writing your feelings down in a journal or try writing a letter to your future self.
 You also wish to share it with your partner or a friend over long walks or on a quiet dinner.

-2. Always entertain yourself by speaking out your feelings and try imaging how things would be once the baby arrives.
-However, it’s still early, so if you find yourself getting ahead of yourself you could slow down and binge watches a baby-free series.
+2. Always entertain yourself by speaking out your feelings and try imagining how things will be once the baby arrives.
+However, it’s still early, so if you find yourself getting ahead of yourself you could slow down and binge-watch a baby-free series.

 3. Start to prepare for the future and check some school books that have a modern approach towards pregnancy and motherhood.
 Some of the books you could read are Expecting Better and Bringing up Bebe to start with.